 Catacombs of Kom El-Shoqafa are located close to the Pompey’s Pillar in Alexandria.
 The catacombs are huge Egyptian tombs and royal cemeteries with Ptolemaic and Roman influences.
 Kom El-Shoqafa Catacombs are one of the largest Roman burial sites not just in Alexandria but in Egypt.
 These catacombs started as a private tomb for a wealthy family, then became a public cemetery.
 The catacombs house more than 300 tombs.

-The name of Kom El-Shoqafa:
+The name of Catacombs of Kom El-Shoqafa

 Catacombs means underground tunnels.
 Kom El-Shoqafa means mound of shards because the area used to contain mounds of jars made of clay.
 These jars were left by those visiting the tombs, who would bring food and wine to dine during their visit and left them there.

-History of the Catacombs of Kom El-Shoqafa:
+History of the Catacombs of Kom El-Shoqafa

-Description of the Catacombs of Kom El-Shoqafa:
+Description of the Catacombs of Kom El-Shoqafa

 The Catacombs of Kom El-Shoqafa are close in their design to the tombs of the Valley of the Kings in Luxor.
 These catacombs were cut into solid rock and consist of three levels.
 The third level was completely underwater but resorted lately.